 You can call the Crisis Centre Hotline if an incident, situation or occurrence that may be covered under the policy is first discovered and reported during the Policy Period or within 90 days after the Policy Period.

-Even if liability to indemnify is not accepted by LIU the reasonable and necessary fees and expenses incurred prior to LIU’s notification to the Insured, will be borne by LIU.
+Even if liability to indemnify is not accepted by Liberty, the reasonable and necessary fees and expenses incurred prior to Liberty’s notification to the Insured, will be borne by Liberty.

-If, LIU concludes that the incident, situation or occurrence would be covered under the Policy but that the Loss suffered is less than the Insured’s Self Insured Retention, LIU agrees to pay the Consultant and Advisor Costs, provided those costs are a reasonable and necessary response to the incident.
+If, Liberty concludes that the incident, situation or occurrence would be covered under the Policy but that the Loss suffered is less than the Insured’s Self Insured Retention, Liberty agrees to pay the Consultant and Advisor Costs, provided those costs are a reasonable and necessary response to the incident.

 What should I expect when I ring the Crisis Centre Hotline?

 During your first telephone contact with the Crisis Centre Hotline, you will be asked some brief questions regarding the key details of the crisis.